 In Cameroon, strategic planning is done at national, local and sectoral levels.

 At the national level, Cameroon inaugurated five-year development plans after its independence.
 This practice was interrupted in the late 1980s through the adoption of structural adjustment plans during the economic crisis.
-With the achievement of the completion of the Heavily Indebted Poor Countries initiative, Cameroon has returned to strategic planning in the context of the development of Poverty Reduction Strategy Paper (PRSP) in the early 2000s.
-To enhance the economic recovery, a long-term vision for the development of Cameroon in the next 25 to 30 years has been formulated in 2007, with the support of civil society, the private sector and development partners.
+With the completion of the Heavily Indebted Poor Countries initiative, Cameroon returned to strategic planning in the context of the development of Poverty Reduction Strategy Paper (PRSP) in the early 2000s.
+To enhance the economic recovery, a long-term vision for development in the next 25 to 30 years was formulated in 2007, with the support of civil society, the private sector and development partners.
 On the basis of this "Vision 2035" a Strategy Paper for Growth and Employment (SPGE) was developed in 2009.
-It is designed for a decade, but as a strategic planning document, it may be revised and adjusted to the national socio-economic development and international environment, through an iterative and participatory process.
+It was designed for a decade, but as a strategic planning document, it could be revised and adjusted to the national socio-economic development and international environment, through an iterative and participatory process.

 At the local level, regional and local authorities develop Local Development Plans, on the basis of the powers as conferred on them by the laws on decentralization.

-In terms of sectoral development, most departments develop their own development strategy which is in line with the options of national development.
-Those sector strategies include among others: the Strategy for Rural Sector Development (DSDSR), the Transport Sector Strategy, the development plan for the electricity sector, the mining sector strategy which is currently being finalized, etc.
+In terms of sectoral development, most departments develop their own development strategy, which is in line with the options of national development.
+These sector strategies include among others: the Strategy for Rural Sector Development (DSDSR), the Transport Sector Strategy, the development plan for the electricity sector, the mining sector strategy which is currently being finalized, and so on.

 History of SEA

 The Decree No 2013/0171/PM lays down rules for conducting environmental and social impact studies (ESIA).
-This Decree also legally introduced Strategic Environmental and Social Assessment (SESA).
-Provisions made for ESIA generally also apply for SESA.
+This Decree also legally introduces Strategic Environmental and Social Assessment (SESA).
+Provisions for ESIA generally also apply for SESA.

 Legal framework for SEA